 These include medication, topical creams, vacuum erection devices and a range of implants and pumps to help maintain better erections.

 Medication for ED

-Medication for ED relies on chemicals called PDE-5 inhibitors.
+Medication for ED (pills that improve erection) relies on chemicals called PDE-5 inhibitors.
 These keep the blood vessels around the penis open for longer periods of time to ensure longer erections.
 There are four types of PDE-5 inhibitors that are prescribed for ED in the US.
 These include:

 Alprostadil cream works much in the same way as PDE-5 inhibitors do.
 These are used on the surface of the penis rather than ingested.
 These have also been a popular method to treat ED.

 VEDs force blood into the penis by creating a vacuum around it.
 As a greater amount of blood flows into your penis, you will get better erections than you did before.

 These are surgical procedures whereby doctors place implants into the penis, attached to pumps that can be inflated to achieve an erection.
 These are very dangerous procedures which are often just restricted to the most severe cases of ED.

 The ability to maintain an erection is central to living a healthy and wholesome life.
 As such, you should try to maintain a healthy lifestyle to ensure that you can enjoy a much better love life and find yourself far more joyous than ever.

 For as long as you maintain a good diet, exercise often and avoid substance abuse like alcohol and nicotine, then there is little reason for why you ought to be worried.

 This blog has offered a comprehensive guide on what the symptoms of erectile dysfunction are.
 As such, you should visit a doctor at the slightest hint of ED and consult a physician before you take medication for it.